timmknight/timmknight.github.io/_posts/2015-10-11-writing-your-first-module-in-node.md

 and Node will assume we mean hello.js.
 This does mean however that if we want a non-js file we will have to add .json etc. You can start to see that what is going on in Node isn't all magic.

-Now we get to the point where we are going to compile our code through <a href="https://code.google.com/p/v8/">Google's V8 engine.</a> We can see that compile takes in a content variable which you can see contains our code.
+Now we get to the point where we are going to compile our code through <a class='external' href="https://code.google.com/p/v8/">Google's V8 engine.</a> We can see that compile takes in a content variable which you can see contains our code.

 <img class="imagecenter" src="/assets/images/debugcompile.png" alt="">